• enquiries@indianpanorama.in

 Glowing Beaches in India: Experience the Enchantment of Bioluminescent Plankton

-Before we proceed to India's glowing beaches, let's understand bioluminescence and why these enchanting shores are illuminated at night.
+Before we proceed to India’s glowing beaches, let's understand bioluminescence and why these enchanting shores are illuminated at night.
+These glowing shores, often referred to as bioluminescent beaches in India or even bioluminescent bays, offer travellers a rare chance to see nature at its most magical.

 What is Bioluminescence?